 Part of the historical appeal of stone arch bridges was the fact that they needed but little maintenance.
 After all, stone does not rot out or need painted.
 Stone bridges also are substantially heavier than iron or wooden bridges, which meant that, whereas in major floods wooden bridges would set sail downstream and iron bridges slid off their piers, stone bridges tended to stay where you put them.
 That said, stone bridges still could use some routine maintenance to ensure the longevity of the structure.
+How much maintenance is required frequently is in proportion to how well the bridge was built.

 Dealing with Pier Debris